Today, “training video” is simply too generic a term.

 The information shared in meetings at most organizations can vary widely, from facts about a given project, to more open-ended concepts like organizational priorities and processes.
 This information can be enormously valuable as a reference for future meetings, as review material for employees who couldn’t attend in person, as part of the onboarding process for new hires, and for driving understanding and alignment with other teams across the organization.

-Meeting video creates a useful record of the hows and whys of past decisions, the ideas that were brainstormed, and the insights exchanged.
-Without the recording, this valuable information is often lost shortly after the meeting wraps up.
+Recording meeting videos creates a useful record of the hows and whys of past decisions, the ideas that were brainstormed, and the insights exchanged.
+Without the video, this valuable information is often lost shortly after the meeting wraps up.

-With video, however, all the insights, decisions, and other important bits of information can be recalled anytime from any device.
+With meeting recordings, however, all the insights, decisions, and other important bits of information can be recalled anytime from any device.
 The team can return to the initial discussion to find all those ideas that haven’t yet been implemented and the insights they may have forgotten.

 This is why a growing number of organizations are making meeting recording a part of regular business rhythm.
 These recording often include: